Megève

-Megève (/fr/; Megéva) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France with a population of more than 3,000 residents.
+Megève (/fr/; Megéva) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France with a population of about 2,900 residents.
 The town is well known as a ski resort near Mont Blanc in the French Alps.
 Conceived in the 1920s as a French alternative to St. Moritz by the Rothschilds, it was the first purpose-built resort in the Alps.
-Originally it was a prime destination for the French aristocracy; it remains one of the most famous and affluent ski resorts in the world.
+Originally it was a prime destination for the French elite; it remains one of the most famous and affluent ski resorts in the world.

 History

 The town started its development as a ski resort in the 1910s, when the Rothschild family began spending their winter vacations there after becoming disenchanted with the Swiss resort St. Moritz.
 In 1921, Baroness Noémie de Rothschild (1888–1968) opened the Domaine du Mont d'Arbois, a luxury hotel which boosted the resort's development.
 By the 1950s Megève was one of the most popular ski resorts in Europe and attracted many wealthy individuals and celebrities.
-Nowadays it is still visited largely by affluent people as is evidenced by the real estate prices.
+In the 21st century, it is still visited largely by affluent people as is evidenced by 2008 real estate prices.

-Development
+Recent development

-For the 2015–2016 winter season a six-seater chair opened replacing the two old Mont Joux chairs.
-Further additions include the latest branch of Folie Douce at the top of Mont Joux, introducing the chain's trademark Austrian-style afternoon party scene, which opened in the 2014–2015 season.
-This will be the fifth in the Folie Douce chain, which started in Val d'Isère and then spread to Val Thorens, Méribel and Alpe d'Huez.
+For the 2014–2015 winter season in the neighbouring resort of Saint Gervais Mont Blanc, a six-seater chair was installed to replace the previous 4 seater, whilst the old 2 place Mont Joux chair still runs from Megeve to the Mont Joux area in the peak season.
+Further additions include the latest branch of Folie Douce in Saint Gervais at the top of Mont Joux, introducing the chain's trademark Austrian-style afternoon party scene, which opened in the 2014–2015 season.
+This will be the fifth venue in the Folie Douce chain, which started in Val d'Isère and then spread to Val Thorens, Méribel and Alpe d'Huez.